 The Store class defines a database that holds a folder hierarchy together with its messages.
 The Store also specifies the access protocol which accesses folders and retrieves messages stored in folders.
-Store also provides methods to establish a connection to the database, to fetch Folders and to destroy a transport connection.
+Store also provides methods to establish a connection to the database, to fetch Folders and to destroy a connection.
 Service providers implementing Message Access protocols (IMAP4, POP3 etc.) start off by subclassing Store.
 A user typically starts a session with the Mail system by connecting to a particular Store implementation.

-3.2.3 Message Composition and Transport
+3.4.3 Message Composition and Transport

-A client creates new Message by instantiating an appropriate Message subclass.
-It sets attributes like the recipient addresses and Subject, and then inserts content into the Message object.
-Finally, it sends the Message by invoking it's send() method.
+A client creates a new message by instantiating an appropriate Message subclass.
+It sets attributes like the recipient addresses and the subject, and inserts the content into the Message object.
+Finally, it sends the Message by invoking its send() method.

 The Transport class models the transport agent that routes a message to its destination addresses.
 This class provides methods to send a Message to a list of recipients.
-Typically, a mail client does not have to know about transports, invoking the send() method on a Message object identifies the appropriate transport based on its destination address.
+Typically, a mail client does not have to know about transports, invoking the send() method on a Message object identifies the appropriate transport based on its destination addresses.

-3.2.4 The Session Class
+3.4.4 The Session Class